cuernodegazpacho/legotrain/README.md

 them are commented-out.
 You can comment and un-comment lines of code in that file in order to run other configurations.

+If running the distributed configuration, move each train (by hand or with handset commands) to its own station (with the vision sensor just past the station red signal).
+Then, press simultaneously both, left and right, red buttons in the handset.
+That should start the two trains in auto mode.

+Other train and track configurations will probably require different actions.

 ## Design

 In the configuration currently implemented, two trains equipped with